 simulation

-Zhiqi Li, Barnabás Börcsök, Duowen Chen, Yutong Sun, Bo Zhu, Greg TurkOur paper explores free surface handling in Lagrangian covector fluid simulation.
-The method combines the advantages of Lagrangian and Eulerian approaches to fluid simulation, enabling more accurate and efficient simulation of complex fluid phenomena.Controlling Laplacian Eigenfluids
+Zhiqi Li, Barnabás Börcsök, Duowen Chen, Yutong Sun, Bo Zhu, Greg TurkOur paper explores free surface handling in particle-based (Lagrangian) covector fluid simulation.
+The method combines the advantages of particle-based and grid-based (Eulerian) approaches to fluid simulation, enabling more accurate and efficient simulation of complex fluid phenomena.Controlling Laplacian Eigenfluids

 BSc Thesis